oplikos/Napoleon-Card-Game/README.md

 Whenever an Ace appears during dealing:

-Instead of putting it in left or right column for that row, place the Ace in the middle column for that row.
+Instead of putting it in the left or right column for that row, place the Ace in the middle column for that row.

 Then, the card that would have been placed in the spot where the Ace went is placed in its original left/right column instead (so the Ace “replaces” that card’s place).